oscal-compass/compliance-trestle/docs/cli.md

 `.trestle` directory is a special directory containing various trestle artefacts to help run various other commands.
 Examples include configuration files, caches and templates.

+`dist` directory will contain the assembled version of the top level models located on the source model directories.

 The bulk of the folder structure is used to represent each of the *top level schemas* or *top level models* such as `catalogs` and `profiles`.
 For each of these directories the following root structure is maintained:

 ```text